- Environment and Sustainability Commission

-No Mow May for 2022 has ended.
-All participating residents must mow lawns to be compliant with the City lawn height standard of 8 inches or less by the end of the day on June 5.
-The City will resume inspection and enforcement on lawn height on June 6.
-Check back in spring of 2023 to participate.
+No Mow May for 2023 has ended.
+All Participating residents must mow lawns to be compliant with the City lawn height standard of 8 inches or less by the end of the day on 11.
+The City will resume inspection and enforcement on lawn height starting June 12.
+See the tips section below for advice on getting your lawn back to normal heights.
+Check back in spring of 2024 to participate.

 About No Mow May

 May can be a tough time for pollinators.
 Many, including bees, are emerging from winter hibernation at a time of year when there isn't a lot of food and cover.
 One way we can help pollinators through this difficult time is to press pause on mowing in May.
 You may have a few more dandelions, but you'll also have more bees!
 Studies have shown suspending mowing in May can increase the number and diversity of bees.